This circuit presents a simple bench power supply that is easy yet efficient with adjustable voltage and current monitoring.

 What is a Bench Power Supply:

-It is designed to supply a controllable and well regulated voltage and current to electronic circuits and devices during development, testing or repair.
+Its main purpose is to supply a controlled voltage and current to electronic circuits and devices during development, testing and repair.

 Circuit Working: